sagemath/sagewiki_to_gh-2022-10-10/grants/09/ccli/supplemental.md

   * HBCU = "Historically Black Colleges and Universities"?
 But what is a MSI?
   * Do we need to reiterate CalSate Dominguez Hills' enrollment profile?
   I'm sure Pong could dig up more info for us.
+  * Estelle Basor (AIM) was telling me in San Franciso about a minority-mathematician-educator group interested in Sage.
+  Might be a good place to look for more test sites.
+Can't find my exact notes at the moment.
+  * Letters of interest:  I have emails from David Joyner (Westpoint), Dana Ernst (Maine), Dan Drake (Korea), all with various Sage involvement already.
+Also emails from Edgar Jasso (Seattle-area Community College), Erin Martin (Westminster C, Missouri), Jared Schlieper (Armstrong Atlantic, Georgia).

 = Project details and management =